Becoming Aware of Your Inner Genius and Why All The Experiences You’ve Had are Ultimately “On the Way”

 Soon after that, I ended up going back to Texas and taking a GED – the equivalent of a high school degree.
 I didn’t know how to read half the questions there, but I closed my eyes and said to myself, “I am a genius and I apply my wisdom”.
 And I miraculously passed.
 So I decided to take a college entrance exam in case I ever decided to go to college, and I passed that too.
 So, I signed up for a summer school class – English and History – feeling encouraged and then failed my first college class test – I received a 27 when I needed a 72 to pass.

 I felt like my whole world had shattered and that my dream of becoming a teacher had abruptly come to an end.
 I couldn’t stop crying on my drive home and curled up under a Bible stand in the living room where my mother found me.
 She asked me what had happened.
 I told her I blew the test and that I guess I would never be able to read, write, speak properly or amount to much or go very far in life as my first grade said to my parents when I was 7.
 At that moment my mother said something so deeply profound that it touched me to my core.
-She said, “Son, whether you become a great teacher, a learned philosopher and travel the world or return to Hawaii and ride giant waves or return to live on the streets for the rest of your life, your father and I are going to love you, no matter what.”
+She said, “Son, whether you become a genius teacher, a learned philosopher and travel the world or return to Hawaii and ride giant waves or return to live on the streets for the rest of your life, your father and I are going to love you, no matter what.”

 Her words hit home that day because she gave me love, certainty, presence and gratitude – four things that I now call the cardinal pillars of mastery.

 In that moment, my hand clenched into a fist and I could clearly see that vision of myself on balcony in front of a million people.
 I said to myself that I was going master this thing called reading and studying, master this thing called speaking and teaching and do whatever it takes, travel whatever distance, pay whatever price to give my service of love across this world.
-And I am not going to let anyone or any things stop me not even myself.
+And I am not going to let anyone or any things stop me and my genius not even myself.

 I knew at that moment there was no turning back and I was going to do whatever it took to make my dream of global teaching a reality.